Safe Congregation Policy

 - Professional Resources – The Response Team should call on or make referrals to whatever professional resources they deem appropriate, both within the church and outside the church.

-- Who to Inform – Decisions about whom to inform about the incident (parents, teachers, the Board, the Congregation, the child or children in question, and/or the alleged perpetrator) and the information to be provided should be made in a careful, but timely, manner by the Response Team.
-The decision should be made based upon the individual situation (e.g., severity and credibility of the allegation; does the threat to the safety of the children still exist).
+- Whom to Inform – Decisions about whom to inform about the incident (parents, teachers, the board, the congregation, the child or children/youth in question, and/or the alleged perpetrator) and the information to be provided should be made in a careful, but timely, manner by the Response Team.
+The decision should be made based upon the individual situation (e.g., severity and credibility of the allegation; does the threat to the safety of the children still exist) and legal requirements.
 See “Confidentiality” section below.

-- Notification of Board and Regional Lead – If any action is taken or recommended by the Response Team, the Board President and the Regional Lead of the Pacific West Region – Unitarian Universalist Association (PWR-UUA)will be notified:
+- Notification of Board and UUA Regional Staff – If any action is taken or recommended by the Response Team, the Board President and the Regional Lead of the Pacific West Region – Unitarian Universalist Association (PWR-UUA) will be notified:

 - That a Response Team has been convened